GUENTHER, CARL HEINRICH

-GUENTHER, HEINRICH (1821–1870).
-Heinrich Guenther, teacher, politician, and musician, was born at Zeitz, Saxony, on March 9, 1821.
-He sailed to Texas, probably in the 1840s with the colonists of the Adelsverein.
-After the death of Jean J. von Coll, Guenther married Coll's widow; they had six children.
+GUENTHER, CARL HEINRICH (1821–1870).
+Heinrich Guenther, teacher, politician, and musician, was born Carl (or Karl) Heinrich Guentherat Zeitz, Saxony, on September 9, 1821.
+He was the son of Karl Friedrich Guenther and Johanne Rosine (Weitze) Guenther.
+He sailed to Texas with the colonists of the Adelsverein in 1845.
+He established himself as a community leader.
+On January 25, 1854, he married Margarethe Elisabeth Schertz in Comaltown (now part of New Braunfels), Texas; they had seven children.
 Guenther taught in the city school until 1858, when New Braunfels Academy superseded it.
 In 1854, as a delegate of the Politischer Verein of New Braunfels, Guenther was elected president of the annual Staats-Säengerfest in San Antonio on May 14 and 15.
 He served on a committee with a Dr. Nohl and Louis C. Ervendberg to formulate plans to stir up interest for a national convention of the Bund Freier Männer at St. Louis early in November 1854.
 He was also one of the first directors of the Germania, the first singing society in Texas, organized at New Braunfels on March 2, 1850.
-Guenther died in New Braunfels on April 8, 1870.
+During the Civil War he became a captain for one of the companies of the local militia.
+Guenther died in New Braunfels on April 8, 1870, and was buried in New Braunfels Cemetery.
+A Texas Historical Marker was erected at his gravesite in 2010.
 See also GERMAN MUSIC.